Rick Scott: Early life and education

+Scott graduated from North Kansas City High School in 1970.
+He attended community college for a year, and then enlisted in the United States Navy.
+In 1972, he married Ann Holland, whom he met in high school, at a Baptist church in Kansas City.
+Scott had completed naval bootcamp just before the wedding.
+Afterward, he was sent to a naval posting in Newport, Rhode Island, where he and his wife lived for 15 months.
+He served there as a radarman on the USS Glover (FF-1098), which during his enlistment spent time dry docked in Boston and sailed to ports in Bermuda and Puerto Rico.
+Scott was in the Navy for 29 months, including training.

-Scott attended college on the G.I.
-Bill, and graduated from the University of Missouri–Kansas City with a Bachelor of Science in business administration.
-He earned a juris doctor degree by working his way through Southern Methodist University.
-He was licensed by the Texas Bar to practice law on November 6, 1978.
+After the Navy, Scott and his wife moved to Kansas City, where he attended college on the G.I.
+Bill.
+He graduated in 1975 from the University of Missouri–Kansas City with a Bachelor of Business Administration.
+He earned a Juris Doctor from Southern Methodist University.
+The Texas Bar licensed him to practice law in 1978.

 Career

 Scott made his first foray into business while working his way through college and law school, initially buying and reviving a failing doughnut shop (the Flavor Maid Do-Nut) by adding workplace delivery instead of relying on foot traffic.
 He later bought and revived another doughnut shop.
 After graduating from law school, Scott worked as an attorney at the law firm of Johnson & Swanson in Dallas, Texas.

 Columbia Hospital Corporation

 In 1988, Scott and Richard Rainwater, a financier from Fort Worth, each put up $125,000 in working capital in their new company, Columbia Hospital Corporation; they borrowed the remaining money needed to purchase two struggling hospitals in El Paso for $60 million.
 Then they acquired a neighboring hospital and shut it down.
 Within a year, the remaining two were doing much better.
 By the end of 1989, Columbia Hospital Corporation owned four hospitals with a total of 833 beds.

-In 1992, Columbia made a stock purchase of Basic American Medical, which owned eight hospitals, primarily in southwestern Florida.
+In 1992, Columbia made a stock purchase of Basic American Medical, which owned eight hospitals, primarily in Southwestern Florida.
 In September 1993, Columbia did another stock purchase, worth $3.4 billion, of Galen Healthcare, which had been spun off by Humana Inc. several months earlier.
 At the time, Galen had approximately 90 hospitals.
 After the purchase, Galen stockholders had 82% of the stock in the combined company, with Scott still running the company.